LLNL/Sina/README.md

 API.
 Data that fits its recognized schema can be ingested into one or more supported backends;
 Sina's API is independent of backend and gives users the benefits of a database without requiring knowledge of one, allowing queries to be expressed in pure Python.
-Visualizations are also provided through Python--see the python/examples folder for demo Jupyter notebooks.
+Visualizations are also provided through Python--see the examples folder for demo Jupyter notebooks.

 Sina is intended especially for use with run metadata, allowing users to easily and efficiently find simulation runs that match some criteria.